.. only:: latex

 Digital Library Pathway`_.
 This National Science Foundation funded

-bug tracking system, and a "wiki" space for public contributions of
+service provides a "wiki" space for public contributions of

-code snippets, discussions, and tutorials.
+code snippets, discussions, and tutorials and hosts our testing framework.

 Conventions and Notation